Nushki-Noor/Logo-React-Assignment/README.md

-The project folder is in master
+The project folder is in master branch.